Zippy-boy/wire-pod/Installation.md

 3. Enter the desired settings (can be changed later) then click "SAVE SETTINGS".

 4. Once setup shows "Vector setup is complete!", you are done!
 Your bot should now be fully authenticated and set up!

+-  If you are having issues, check the [Troubleshooting](../Troubleshooting) page

 ## Authenticate an **unlocked** bot